openflexo-team/pamela/pamela-security-patterns/src/main/java/org/openflexo/pamela/securitypatterns/authenticator/README.md

     }
 }
 ~~~
-- Finally, you just need to add an abstract method (or empty method if the class is not abstract) with the annotation `@AuthenticateMethod(<patternID>)`.
-Note that you this method can have a body if you want.
+- Finally, you just need to add an abstract method (or empty method if the class is not abstract) with the annotation `@AuthenticateMethod(patternID = <patternID>)`.
+Note that this method can have a body if you want.
 This method is the one which will be trigger the authentication at each call.
 You could for instance have the following code:
 ~~~java
 @ModelEntity
 @AuthenticatorSubject(patternID = "Authenticator pattern 1")